georgeweigt/eigenmath/README.md

 eigenmath.js is a Javascript file that can evaluate an Eigenmath script.

-Input is read from "stdin" and results are written to "stdout".
+Input is read from document.getElementById("stdin").value

+Results are written to document.getElementById("stdout").innerHTML

 For example